 The City of Ashland holds in high regard the health and longevity of our employees.
 To attract and retain a highly-qualified and diverse workforce, we provide the highest quality benefits and programs to our employees.
-To that end, the City offers an excellent fringe benefit package which includes: paid vacation, sick and holiday leave; retirement through the Public Employees' Retirement System (PERS or OPSRP); optional deferred compensation programs; employee and dependent medical, dental and vision (with 5% employee contribution); and additional wellness benefits.
+To that end, the City offers an excellent fringe benefit package which includes: paid vacation, sick and holiday leave; retirement through the Public Employees' Retirement System (PERS or OPSRP); optional deferred compensation programs; employee and dependent medical, dental and vision (with 5%, 7.5% or 10% - depending on bargaining group - employee contribution); and additional wellness benefits.
 Additional benefits are specific to individual unions and may be found in each contract and the non-represented resolution.
 New employees begin coverage on medical benefits the first day of the month after hire, and there is no waiting period for coverage of pre-existing conditions.

 Questions about City benefits or programs should be directed to the Human Resources (Personnel) Department.

 Medical Plan: Medical benefits are covered under City County Insurance (CIS) Regence Blue Cross Blue Shield.
-The deductible is $300 per covered person or $900 maximum for a family.
-Once deductibles are met, covered services are paid at 90% of the usual and customary rate (UCR) for that service, up to the first $5,000 in a calendar year as long as the employee chooses a participating provider.
-(If a non-participating provider is used, coverage is 70%.)
-If $5,000 in covered expenses is reached in a calendar year, covered services are paid at 100% for the remainder of that year.
+The deductible is $500 per covered person or $1500 maximum for a family.
+Once deductibles are met, covered services are paid at 80% of the usual and customary rate (UCR) for that service, up to the first $2,500 individual and $5,500 family in a calendar year as long as the employee chooses a participating provider.
+(If a non-participating provider is used, coverage is 60%.)
+If the Out of Pocket max is reached in covered expenses in a calendar year, covered services are paid at 100% for the remainder of that year.

 Dental Plan: Employees have a choice of dental benefits through Delta Dental or Willamette Dental.
 Coverage under Delta Dental begins at 70% the first year for all covered services and increases by 10% each year up to 100%, as long as the employee maintains regular dental exams.
 If routine exams and cleanings are not maintained during the year, coverage decreases by 10%, but never drops below 70%.
 The maximum benefit per person per calendar year under this plan is $1,500.
 A participating provider is required in order to receive full benefits under the Delta Dental Plan.
 If Willamette Dental is chosen, all family members must select the same provider group.
 Dental services under this plan are provided by Willamette Dental ONLY.